 In addition, the kiosk itself must provide an equivalent user experience for impaired users and non-impaired users.
 As a result, both standing and seated users must have the ability to reach the entire touch screen and easily interact with the necessary components, such as a keypad, keyboard, and card reader.
 The ADA specifications include:

-In order to best accommodate the height preferences of both a standing user and a seated user, Olea recently launched the revolutionary adjustable-height Verona Healthcare Kiosk.
+In order to best accommodate the height preferences of both a standing user and a seated user, Olea recently launched the Austin Height Adjustable kiosk.
 This kiosk is not only fully ADA-compliant, but it is built with ergonomics in mind for both the seated and standing user.

 ADA Compliance Is More Than Wheelchair Access